Poonam Bhojani - CEO, Innoventures Education

 Dr. Armeena Tabassum - Head of Primary

-Damien has worked in the field of education in the schooling and government sector, with a passion for driving the effective use of technology to support high-quality teaching and leaning.
-In addition to his degree in Primary Education, Damien also has a Masters of Educational Leadership, Graduate Diploma in Teaching English as a Second Language and a Diploma in Community Development.
-As the Head of Digital Learning, Damien is responsible for supporting the high-quality integration of technology into classrooms across the school, supporting students and teachers in classrooms, as well as leading the strategic planning for the school in this area.
-Outside of school he has a passion for traveling and sport, as well as reading.
+Damien has worked in the field of education in the schooling and government sector, with a passion for driving the effective use of technology to support high-quality teaching and learning.
+In addition to his degree in primary education, Damien also has a Masters of Educational Leadership, Graduate Diploma in Teaching English as a second language and a Diploma in community development.

-Nicholas Paul Gastaldi- Dean of Studies and PYP Coordinator
+Nicholas Paul Gastaldi, Deputy Head Academics (Lower Primary) and PYP Coordinator

 As Dean of Studies and PYP Coordinator, Nick is responsible for ensuring a personalized and rigorous curriculum is delivered to all students.
 At RWA we use the Primary Years Program philosophy as the lens for all academic decisions in the school.
 Nick works closely with all teachers, collaboratively planning lessons and units of inquiry to produce innovative learning experiences for students.